Colobopsis: Biology

-Workers in the Colobopsis cylindrica group have the ability to burst the gaster, releasing mandibular gland compounds from the head (autothysis).
+Colobopsis saundersi) have the ability to burst the gaster, releasing mandibular gland compounds from the head (autothysis).
 For this, they are known as "exploding ants".
 This is used against competitors and predators, and is fatal to the worker itself but benefits the colony.

 Phylogeny

 For a period of time, Colobopsis was considered a subgenus of Camponotus.
 A 2015 phylogenomic study found it to be the sister group to all the remaining Camponotini.
 Consequently, Colobopsis has been treated as its own genus again.